jan-janssen/gmailsorter/README.md

 the email, with `0.9` equalling a certainty of 90%.

 # Command Line interface
-The command line interface is currently rather limited, it supports the following options:
+The command line interface implements the same functionality as the Python interface, it supports the following options:

 - `pygmailsorter -c/--credentials` path to credentials file provided by Google e.g. `credentials.json` .
 - `pygmailsorter -d/--database` connection string to connect to database e.g. `sqlite:///email.db` .